YuQiao0303/Fancy123/README.md

 ## ✅Training
-Fancy123 works in inference and is training-free!
+Fancy123 works during inference and is training-free!

 ## 🎬Inference
 First, put your images under `examples', then run InstantMesh to get an initial mesh: